hhhhhhanne/csye6225-spring2019/README.md

 - Development Environment: Ubuntu

 ## Build Instructions
+Clone the repository into a local repository

+Use Maven to build:
+<code>$ mvn clean install</code>

+run the application by executing:
+<code>$ java -jar target/csye6225-0.0.1-SNAPSHOT.jar</code>

+The server will be run at http://localhost:8081/, test can be done using Postman.

 ## Deploy Instructions
 MySQL port is default 3306.

-run 'npm install' first and run the follow lines in path '/csye6225-spring2018'

-Server: server side as RESTful architectural style, responsible for communication with client/admin side.
-Used JWT achieves authentication system.
-It is listening at http://localhost:8081/
+Server: server side as RESTful architectural style.As a default, it is listening at http://localhost:8081/

-start server as dev: npm run dev-server   ## Attention, you must run server first, then run client or admin

-Client: show the front-end, It is listening at http://localhost:8080/(only admin and server running) or 8081(admin, client, server all running),

-start client as dev: npm run dev-client

-Admin: application management, provides sign in/sign up modules, It is listening at http://localhost:8080/ or 8081(same as above situations)

-start admin as dev: npm run dev-admin

-When depoly on AWS, use pm2 to package start server side and admin/client side

 ## Running Tests
-Our test files are in the file "src/test", all the functional tests and module tests are included in this file
+Our test files are in the file "src/test", all the functional tests and module tests are included in this file.

 ## CI/CD